 Actual loan amounts are based on the amount of economic injury.
 These loans provide vital economic support to small businesses to help overcome the temporary loss of revenue they are experiencing because of COVID-19.
 The EIDL helps meet the necessary financial obligations that your business or private non-profit organization could have met had the disaster not occurred.
 EIDLs do not replace lost sales or revenue.

-- Credit History – Applicants must have a credit history acceptable to SBA.
+- Credit History – Because EIDL is a government loan, federal regulations require applicants to meet minimum credit standards to qualify.
 Traditionally, this has been around 620, but SBA will look at extenuating circumstances and consider the impact of the pandemic on the business.

 - Repayment – As with all loans, you will need to prove you have the ability to repay.
 Repayment term can be as long as 30 years.

 - Collateral – Loans under $25,000 can be unsecured.

 Interest rate: 3.75% APR (fixed) for businesses, 2.75% APR (fixed) for non-profits